RowanBelden/Portfolio/README.md

 ### University of Denver, Daniels College of Business
 Bachelor of Science Business Administration – Business Information and Analytics, June 2024

+#### About
+Pursuing a Bachelor's degree in Business Information and Analytics at the University of Denver, I am passionate about transforming data into insights and solutions.
+With a Chancellor Scholarship for academic excellence, I have excelled in courses such as Data Visualization, Data Mining, and Business Intelligence.
+I am also proficient in using software including SQL, Python, Tableau, Excel, R, and more.
+I am scheduled to graduate in Spring 2024.

+In my recent internship as a Data Analyst at The Desire Company, I applied my skills in Google Analytics 4 (GA4) to extract valuable data and drive actionable business insights.
+I contributed to strategic decisions and optimized website performance, focusing on enhancing user engagement and increasing conversion rates.

+I am eager to learn from real-world challenges and further develop my skills in the field of business analytics.
+I am a hardworking and dedicated individual who values teamwork and collaboration.
+I am seeking job opportunities where I can leverage my data visualization and problem-solving abilities to make a positive impact in the business world.

+#### Merits
 <ul>
   <li><b>Margery Reed Service Award</b>: This award recognizes outstanding commitment to Daniels Undergraduate Programs.</li>
   <li><b>ANDREW H. WOOD Award</b>: This award goes to the students with the highest scholarship ranking in the 2021-2022 class.</li>